NATIONAL CANCER INSTITUTE - CANCER.GOV

 Mutation Detection:

 For PCR and Sanger sequencing both testing and bioinformatics interpretation are conducted.
 This method is currently being used in patients with chronic granulomatous disease (CGD), WHIM syndrome, and other autoimmune disorders.
 Because Sanger is a “general method,” it can also be and has been used for other mutation detection, including assays for inherited diseases and cancer-related genes, as well as verification of next-generation sequencing discoveries.
 Assays can be optimized for any new gene(s) of interest.
-We perform traditional polymerase chain reaction and Sanger sequencing for the discovery of de novo mutations, as well as for the confirmation of whole exome sequencing data, next-generation sequencing data, or whole genome sequencing data.
+We perform traditional polymerase chain reaction and Sanger sequencing for the discovery of de novo mutations, as well as for the confirmation of many forms of next-generation sequencing data.
 Assays for more than 90 genes have been developed for diseases such as dyskeratosis congenita, melanoma, colorectal cancer, xeroderma pigmentosum, and kidney disease.

 Pharmacoscan: